 As I was growing up, I remember being taught to always reach out my hand when approaching another man for conversation.
 I was taught to not just give a hand shake, but a hearty and firm handshake, the sign of a real and honest man.
 My dad had big strong hands.
 When I reached adulthood and came to visit dad, I would always get a hand shake, sometimes a hug as well, but always a hand shake.
 Not only did his hands engulf mine but his strength was recognized right away.
 He was firm, but not bone crushing, intimidating firm.
 Dad taught me to gauge my firmness by the other man’s grip.
 To this day I always greet a man with a firm handshake as dad taught me.
 It’s a bit funny to me how many men today that I’ve shaken hands with that claim it to be too firm when I know very well it wasn’t.
-Today so many men have soft, wussy hand shakes and it still kind of gives me the creeps when I get one.
+Today so many men have soft hand shakes that fail to provide the same impression and signal of our forefathers.

 Why am I talking about hand shakes?
 Because there was a time not so long ago that many contracts were just that!
 Two men discuss a deal or one ask another for something and when they agree, they shake on it.
 That hand shake to them was as binding as any piece of paper with words and signatures.
 And once a deal or agreement was reached and you shook on it, you by God kept your end of that deal or agreement!
 It might turn out to be a lot harder than you expected, cost more, etc. but you sucked it up and completed the task per the agreement.